usharesoft/uforge-resources/ELK-for-uforge/README.md

 ## Prerequisites

-* UForge AppCenter (at least version 3.8FP9) (you can use https://uforge.usharesoft.com/uforge/)
+* UForge AppCenter (at least version 3.8FP9) (you can use https://uforge.usharesoft.com/uforge/).
-* Hammr (same version than UForge, documentation available here http://docs.usharesoft.com/projects/hammr/en/latest/) (```pip install hammr```)
+* Hammr (same version than UForge, documentation available here http://docs.usharesoft.com/projects/hammr/en/latest/) (```pip install hammr```).
+Hammr doesn't need to be installed on the same server/VM as UForge AppCenter: feel free to install it on your personal computer or in a container.
-* A server to run the ELK instance (at least 4Ghz CPU and 8Gb RAM recommended)
+* A server/VM to run the ELK instance (at least 4Ghz CPU and 8GB RAM recommended)

-The amount of CPU, RAM, and storage that the ELK Server depends on the volume of logs.
-The previous configuration is suitable for analyzing 10 logs files having an output of 100 lines per second.
+The amount of CPU, RAM, and storage that the ELK Server needs depends on the volume of logs.
+The above configuration is suitable for analyzing 10 logs files having an output of 100 lines per second.

 ## 1. Import ELK template inside UForge